Why Do I Stay in Relationships That Are Not Working?

 Why staying feels easier than leaving

-Leaving a relationship that is not working requires something most people underestimate: the capacity to tolerate uncertainty.
+Leaving a relationship that is not working requires something most people underestimate.
+According to research reviewed by the Gottman Institute, the average couple waits six years after the first significant problems before seeking help, and those who seek individual support often wait even longer.: the capacity to tolerate uncertainty.
 When you leave, you give up what you know — even if what you know is painful — for something unknown.
 For people with anxious attachment, or a history of loss or instability, that trade feels genuinely dangerous.
 The familiar discomfort of a difficult relationship can feel safer than the open-ended discomfort of being alone or starting over.

 There is also the sunk cost — the time, the emotional investment, the life you have built together.
 Leaving means accepting that those years produced a loss rather than a foundation.
 That is a grief many people are not ready to feel, so they stay instead.